NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ### Condenser Loop
 In the condenser loop the chiller that had been a supply side object on the cold water loop is now a demand object.

 The supply side has a pump and a cooling tower.
-As with the cold water loop the adiabatic pipes are a necessary part of the loop.
+As with the cold water loop, the adiabatic pipes are a necessary part of the loop.

-You can click on the chiller to drill to go back to the cold water loop.
+You can click on the chiller to go back to the cold water loop.

 [![Condenser Water Loop](img/create_model/condenser_water.png "Click to view")](img/create_model/condenser_water.png)